ctallec/continuous-rl/docs/index.md

 Is that a real problem in practice?
 One could argue that most of the time, we are only using a single time discretization.
 That's true.
 But it suggests that you will always have to tune every hyperparameter on a new problem in order to adapt them to the time discretization.
 The algorithms will be extremely sensitive to hyperparameter choice, and it will take more time to make an algorithm work in practice on a new problem.
-On the contrary, if the learning algorithm is time-discretization invariant, this means there is one thing less to adapt.
+On the contrary, if the learning algorithm is time-discretization invariant, this means there is one less thing to adapt.
 Thus, it should be easier to find reasonnable hyperparameter, and the method should be more stable and robust.

-Time to put on the detective cap and investigate!

 # Outline
 Before going into details, here is a very short summary of our work: